ebertsch123/LiProS/README.md

 ---

-This repository contains every script, dataset, and supplementary information of our manuscript *"LiProS: FAIR simulation workflow to Predict Accurate Lipophilicity Profiles for Small Molecules."* submitted to the **BIP 2024 conference**.
+This repository contains every script, dataset, and supplementary information of our manuscript *"LiProS: FAIR simulation workflow to Predict Accurate Lipophilicity Profiles for Small Molecules."*